noops-challenge/pathbot/PathbotPy/README.md

 # 👋 Meet PathbotPy

-PathbotPy is module consisting of a set of python classes built around the original [Pathbot API](https://github.com/Oracking/pathbot/blob/master/API.md), to facilitate easy visualization and navigation within the maze.
+PathbotPy is a module consisting of a set of python classes built around the original [Pathbot API](https://github.com/Oracking/pathbot/blob/master/API.md), to facilitate easy visualization and navigation within the maze.
 To play the game, simply run `python3 pathbot.py` in the **console**.
 The game will not render properly if you run it from IDLE, and it may misbehave within other editors, similarly.
 It is built specifically as a console game.

 Also remember to resize your console so the game fits nicely.

 ## 🤖 Building your automated solver for the game

 As it stands, there is no automated solver for the maze.
 However, `ConsoleWorld` was built with this in mind.
-To replace user interaction with an automated solver you simply need a callable which accepts a Map object, and returns one of ["W","A","S","D"] corresponding to an instruction for the rover to move ["up","left","down","right"].
+To replace user interaction with an automated solver you simply need a callable which accepts a `Map` object, and returns one of ``["W","A","S","D"]`` corresponding to an instruction for the rover to move [up,down,left,right].
 See further instructions below:

-First of all, read the `docstring` for the Map object:
+Firstly, read the `docstring` for the Map object.
+This has also been included here for reference:

 ```
     """